AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution-iq/attribution.md

   <tr>
    <td colname="col1"> <p><img  src="assets/same_touch.png" id="image_7E093A65BA4048F0B46E1110D9569C84" /> </p> </td>
    <td colname="col2"> <p>Same Touch </p> </td>
-   <td colname="col3"> <p>The Same Touch model gives 100% credit to the very hit where the conversion occurred. </p> <p>In our example above, each conversion happened on a subsequent hit from the previous marketing touchpoint, therefore all $17 would be given to the “None” line item in the report. </p> </td>
+   <td colname="col3"> <p>The Same Touch model gives 100% credit to the very hit where the conversion occurred. </p> <p>In our example above, each conversion happened on a subsequent hit from the previous marketing touchpoint, therefore all $17 would be given to the "None" line item in the report. </p> </td>
    <td colname="col4"> <p>This is a helpful model when evaluating the content or user experience that was presented immediately at the time of conversion.
 Product or design teams will often use this to assess the effectiveness of a page where conversion occurs. </p> </td>
   </tr>
   <tr>